MtnTheMan/mtntheman.github.io/TRIP_TRACKER_SETUP.md

 ## Troubleshooting

 - `401`: credentials or Bearer token are wrong, or the relevant secret was not set.
+- Rotate credentials immediately if they are exposed in screenshots, exports, chat logs, or copied command history.
 - `404`: Worker route/custom domain/path is wrong.
 - No map points: default 30-minute privacy delay may be hiding recent test points.
 - No map points: D1 migration may not have been applied.
 - No map points: Worker may not be bound to `DB`.
 - OwnTracks background gaps: check iOS Always location permission, Precise Location, Background App Refresh, Low Power Mode, and whether the app was force-closed.
 - CORS errors: include `https://mtntheman.com` and local dev origins in `CORS_ALLOWED_ORIGINS`.
-- OwnTracks points hitting the wrong host: `mtntheman.com/api/tracker/ingest` only works if the Worker route exists there.
-Use `tracker-api.mtntheman.com/api/tracker/ingest` if you only configured the custom domain.
+- OwnTracks points hitting the wrong host: `mtntheman.com/api/tracker/ingest` and `www.mtntheman.com/api/tracker/ingest` require the Worker routes in `worker/wrangler.toml`.
+Use `https://mtntheman-trip-tracker.mtntheman.workers.dev/api/tracker/ingest` only as a debugging fallback.